wenkokke/keri.is/experimental-jams/strawberry-disaster.md

 :::

 At some point during the scene, the backline shouts out whether or not the scene will end well for the first player.
+If the scene ends well for the first player, that _does not mean_ their need is resolved.

 ## The Tilt

-The tilt is an interlude and provides an opportunity for the players to generate ideas and form consensus on where the story is going.
-For the audience, it's meant to have a prophetic quality.
-It should hint, but not establish:
+The Tilt is a group game with a prophetic quality, foreshadowing the events of [The Disaster].

-> Sam: "I can't feel her pulse!"
+For the players, The Tilt provides an opportunity to generate new ideas and form consensus on where the story is going.
+There's no set structure for The Tilt, but there's lots of forms that work well:

->
+- Sound and Movement
-> Sam: "Oh my god, Steve shot Beth!"
+- Scene Painting

-None of the elements from this scene should be immediately taken as cannon.
-They didn't happen yet.
-Instead, they provide a template for the second group game, a direction to move towards.
+- A group scene with new characters, set after the events of [The Disaster], in the style of an [Eventé].

-I think there's a number of forms that'll work very well here.
-Sound and Movement.
-Scene Painting.
-A group scene with entirely different characters, dealing with some consequence of the Disaster.
+- _etc._

 ## 2nd Beats